 What this project adds to the body of literature

 The described technique of measuring Gastrografin by DECT is novel and not been previously reported.
-This project aims to establish the safety and feasibility of employing Gastrografin flushes of the rectal tubes instead of the usual Saline flushes.
+This project aims to establish the safety and feasibility of employing Gastrografin flushes of the rectal tubes and how it compares to the the standard of care of Saline flushes.

-Our hypothesis is that the subsequent detection of Gastrografin in drain fluid by this method will allow the early diagnosis of anastomotic leakage and will be tested in a subsequent proposed study.
+Our hypothesis is that the subsequent detection of Gastrografin in drain fluid following flushing of rectal tubes with Gastrografin, will allow the early diagnosis of anastomotic leakage.
+This hypothesis will be tested in a subsequent proposed study.
 Our findings will establish the approach, techniques and standardised DECT protocol for the measurement of Gastrografin in surgical drain fluid.

 Preliminary studies